Sponn/erwartung/docs/index.md

 title: Home
 ---
 # `erwartung` - just what you expect from your energy system data
-`erwartung` (pronounced *ɛɐ̯ˈvartʊŋ*, German: expectation) is a collection of data unit tests for the energy domain.
-It includes software to export these data unit tests to different formats, ready to be used in your data hub.
+`erwartung` (pronounced *ɛɐ̯ˈvartʊŋ*, German for “expectation”) is a collection of data unit tests for the energy domain.
+It includes software that exports these tests to various formats, ready to be used in your data hub.

 ## Why is this needed?
-Electricity Grid Operators maintain a large amount of data that describes their built assets, such as power lines, transformer stations, or electricity consumers and producers.
-Especially with the concept of a “Digital Twin” of the grid, the amount of data has been rapidly increasing in recent years.
+Electricity grid operators maintain large volumes of data that describe their assets, such as power lines, transformer stations, and electricity consumers and producers.
+With the rise of “Digital Twin” concepts, the amount of data has been growing rapidly in recent years.
 To ensure high data quality, extensive testing is required.
-Examples include:
+Typical concerns include:

-* data types need to be correct,
+- Correct data types
-* numerical values need to be within reasonable boundaries (minimum and maximum values),
+- Numerical values that fall within reasonable boundaries (minimum and maximum values)
-* strings need to conform to regular‑expression patterns,
+- Strings that conform to regular‑expression patterns
-* quantities of the same assets need to be in reasonable ratios,
+- Quantities of similar assets that are in reasonable ratios
-* coordinates need to match addresses,
+- Coordinates that match physical addresses
-* and many more.
+- And many more…

 ``` mermaid
 flowchart LR